Azure/bicep-types-az/generated/managednetworkfabric/microsoft.managednetworkfabric/2023-02-01-preview/types.md

 ## BgpConfiguration
 ### Properties
-* **allowAS**: int: Allows for routes to be received and processed even if the router detects its own ASN in the AS-Path.
+* **allowAS**: int {minValue: 0, maxValue: 10}: Allows for routes to be received and processed even if the router detects its own ASN in the AS-Path.
 0 is disable, Possible values are 1-10, default is 2.
 * **allowASOverride**: 'Disable' | 'Enable' | string: Enable Or Disable state.
 * **annotation**: string: Switch configuration description.
 * **bfdConfiguration**: [BfdConfiguration](#bfdconfiguration): BFD configuration properties